Steady-state dynamics of quantum frequency combs in microring resonators: Discussion

 \section{Discussion}

-In this work, we derived relatively simple equations describing the squeezing, second-order correlation and the JSI for each mode within a quantum frequency comb.
+In this work we derived closed-form analytical expressions describing the squeezing, second-order correlation, the JSI and the entanglement for each mode within a quantum frequency comb.
 These quantities are predominantly employed in typical quantum technology applications.
 Squeezing, for instance, is frequently utilized in sensing applications.
 Our results demonstrate that significant single- and two-mode squeezing can be generated in both normal and anomalous dispersion regimes.
 While dispersion is irrelevant for single-mode squeezed light, optimal two-mode squeezing is exclusively achieved under anomalous dispersion, as only then $\Delta_{\mu, \mathrm{eff}}=0$ is possible.
-If the squeezing of multiple modes in the quantum frequency comb are utilized, it is important to note that each mode corresponds to a different squeezing angle as shown in Fig. \ref{fig:squeezingSpectrum}.
-This difference can be critical for applications where modes are mixed, as matching the squeezing angles of various modes is essential to enhance or reduce the overall squeezing effects.\\ Furthermore, we analysed the behavior of particle entanglement using the second-order correlation function and mode entanglement using the JSI.
-Interestingly, our results reveal an inverse behavior between the second-order correlation and the JSI and consequently, between particle and mode entanglement.
-This indicates that a given mode can predominantly exhibit either particle or mode entanglement, a characteristic determined by the design and operation of the ring resonator.
+If the squeezing of multiple modes in the quantum frequency comb is utilized, it is important to note that each mode corresponds to a different squeezing angle as shown in Fig. \ref{fig:squeezingSpectrum}.
+This difference can be critical for applications where modes are mixed, as matching the squeezing angles of various modes is essential to enhance or reduce the overall squeezing effects.\\ Furthermore, we analyzed the behavior of particle correlation using the second-order correlation function and mode correlation using the JSI.
+Interestingly, our results reveal an inverse behavior between the second-order correlation and the JSI and consequently between particle and mode correlation.
+Additionally, also the entanglement between the signal and idler modes was investigated using Simons criterion and it has been shown that the mode entanglement rises with the pump power.
+However, since the multi-photon detection error $\varepsilon$ rises also with the pump power, the particle entanglement can only be utilized at a low pump power or a large $\Delta_{\mu, \mathrm{eff}}$.
+This indicates that either the particle or mode entanglement of a given mode can be predominantly utilized, a characteristic determined by the design and operation of the ring resonator.
 Nevertheless, for the entire quantum frequency comb, it is possible to generate modes exhibiting high mode entanglement as well as modes consisting of a high particle entanglement through clever dispersion engineering and thus precise control over the $\Delta_{\mu, \mathrm{eff}}$ of the individual modes.